microsoft/semantic-kernel/docs/decisions/0035-embedding-abstraction.md

 Cons:
 - No generic interface.
 - One common interface for different types of data.
-Some models don't support all types of data.
+Many models don't support all types of data.

 ### Option 4 [Proposed] - Same as option 2 or 3 but with non-generic EmbeddingContent